-WomenStrong International’s members are empowering urban women and girls to leave poverty behind by advancing progress in our priority areas: girls’ education and empowerment, women’s health, violence prevention, and economic opportunity.
+WomenStrong International’s members are empowering urban women and girls to leave poverty behind by advancing progress in our priority areas: Girls’ Education and Empowerment, Women’s Health, Violence Against Women and Girls, and Economic Opportunity.
 Our members work to pilot, replicate, and disseminate promising solutions grounded in their knowledge of what women, girls, and their communities need in order to thrive.
 They share what they are learning in our WomenStrong International Learning Lab, where they develop, test, sharpen, and amplify their solutions more broadly.

 Our first cohort of new member organizations, spanning geographies and cultures from Afghanistan to Guatemala, are all working to advance Girls’ Education and Empowerment.
 We are honored to welcome them and to introduce them to you here.

 Girls Empowerment Network (GENET) improves the status and wellbeing of vulnerable, marginalized, and at-risk adolescent girls in Malawi.
 GENET empowers adolescent girls and young people to advocate for gender equality and justice, access to sexual reproductive health rights, education, and economic opportunities to national, regional and international networks.
 WomenStrong International’s support enables GENET to train and empower primary and secondary school teachers to implement gender-inclusive teaching methods in five schools located in the slums of Blantyre, Malawi’s economic capital.
 The project equips teachers in girl-centered approaches, tackles social norms and negative gender stereotypes, and supports mentoring to help improve students’ academic performance and nurture a love for learning among girls.
 The teachers will share their learning in afterschool “SheDreams” Girls’ Clubs, where over 3,500 young girls can learn new skills in a safe and supportive environment.